 - 1. Review the information in "Safety" on page v, "Installation Guidelines" on page 9, and "Handling static-sensitive devices" on page 10. - 2.
 Follow any special handling and installation instructions supplied with the battery. - 3.
 Turn off the server and all attached devices and disconnect all power cords and external cables; then, remove the server cover (see "Removing the server left-side cover and bezel (tower model)" on page 15 or "Removing the server top cover and bezel (rack configuration)" on page 17). - 4.
-Lift the adapter-retention bracket on top of the adapter-support bracket; then, remove the full-length adapters and plastic dividers (see "Working with adapters" on page 21).
+Lift the adapter-retention bracket on top of the adapter-support bracket; then, remove the full-length adapters and plastic dividers (see "Working with adapters" on page 21). - 5.
+Remove the plastic shield covering the bottom portion of the system board.

-5. Locate the battery (connector BH1) on the system board.
+6. Locate the battery (connector BH1) on the system board.

-- 6. Remove the battery: - a.
+- 7. Remove the battery: - a.
 Use one finger to press the top of the battery clip away from the battery until the battery releases upward from the socket. - b.
 Lift and remove the battery from the socket.

-- 7. Insert the new battery: - a.
+- 8. Insert the new battery: - a.
 Tilt the battery so that you can insert it into the socket on the side opposite the battery clip. - b.
 Press the battery down into the socket until it clicks into place.
 Make sure the battery clip holds the battery securely.